 Peter Pitsch is Associate General Counsel and Executive Director of Communications Policy for Intel Corporation.
 He manages Intel’s global spectrum and telecom policy team.
 Prior to joining Intel, Pitsch was the president of Pitsch Communications, which represented telecommunications clients before the Federal Communication Commission and Congress.
 Previously, he served at the FCC as Chief of the Office of Plans and Policy and as Chief of Staff to the Chairman of the FCC.
 Pitsch was a staff member of the Reagan Administration Transition Team which developed recommendations for reforming the Federal Trade Commission with special focus on antitrust issues.
 He also worked as a senior attorney at Montgomery Ward, Inc. and served as an attorney at the FTC from.
 While at the FTC he was an attorney-advisor to Commissioner Calvin Collier.
 Pitsch received a B.A. in economics from the University of Chicago and his J.D. from Georgetown University Law Center.

-Gregory Rosston is Director of the Public Policy Program at Stanford University and the Deputy Director of the Stanford Institute for Economic Policy Research.
-He is also a Lecturer in Economics and Public Policy at Stanford University where he teaches courses on competition policy and strategy, intellectual property, and writing and rhetoric.
-Rosston served as Deputy Chief Economist at the Federal Communications Commission working on the implementation of the Telecommunications Act of 1996 and he helped to design and implement the first ever spectrum auctions in the United States.
-He co-chaired the Economy, Globalization and Trade committee for the Obama campaign and was a member of the Obama transition team.
-He has served as a consultant to various organizations including the World Bank and the FCC, and as a board member and advisor to high technology, financial, and startup companies.
-Rosston received his Ph.D. in Economics from Stanford University specializing in the fields of Industrial Organization and Public Finance and his A.B. with Honors in Economics from University of California at Berkeley.
+Gregory Rosston is Director of the Public Policy program at Stanford University, the Gordon Cain Senior Fellow at the Stanford Institute for Economic Policy Research, and Professor of Economics (by courtesy).
+He teaches Economics and Public Policy courses on competition policy and strategy, intellectual property, and writing and rhetoric.
+Rosston served as Deputy Chief Economist at the Federal Communications Commission working on the implementation of the Telecommunications Act of 1996 and helped to design and implement the first ever spectrum auctions in the United States.
+In 2011, he was Senior Economist for Transactions for the Federal Communications Commission for the proposed AT&T – T-Mobile transaction.
+He co-chaired the Economy, Globalization and Trade committee for the 2008 Obama campaign and was a member of the Obama transition team on economic agency review and energy policy.
+He served as a member and co-chair of the Department of Commerce Spectrum Management Advisory Committee from 2010 – 2014.
+Rosston has written extensively on the application of economics to telecommunications issues.
+He has advised companies and governments regarding auctions in the United States and other countries and served as a consultant to various organizations including the World Bank and the Federal Communications Commission, and as a board member and advisor to high technology, financial, and startup companies in the areas of auctions, business strategy, antitrust and regulation.
+Rosston received his Ph.D. in Economics from Stanford University and his A.B. with Honors in Economics from University of California at Berkeley.